Twarner491/TeddyWarner.org/docs/Projects/VonNiemannProbe.md

 At the heart of the Von Niemann Probe lies a AVR ATtiny 412 based Bluetooth telegraph.
 This PCB is capable of interpreting Bluetooth serial data from our chess engine (see Step 3), and translating the signal to pulses of a vibration motor.
 Before starting any PCB design work in Autodesk EAGLE, I took some time to write out these expectations for the systems operating principal, and then began the PCB schematic.
 The VNP mainboard is a barebones ATtiny 412 setup, including voltage regulation and smoothing capacitors, as well as headers for connection to a Bluetooth module, vibration motor, and battery power.

+The schematic includes headers for an HC-06, with serial conenctions to the ATTiny 412, and shared power line swith both the IC, and Vibration Motor.
+This vibration motor is wired both to common GND on the PCB, as well as to *Digital Pin 2*, allowing the IC to pulse the motor to convey moves in morse code.

 <center>

 ![](../images/VonNiemannProbe/VNPSchematic.jpg){width="100%"}

 </center>

 With this schematic done, I moved on to generating my final board file.
-The PCB is built around the rectangular nature of the HC-05 Bluetooth module - one of these modules is placed in the center of the PCB, allowing for an as-compact-as-possible footprint ideal for fitting in the VNP's discrete insole body (see Step 2).
-Just above the HC-05 module lies the ATtiny 412 circuit and UPDI programing pins, as well as a cutout and mounting points for the telegraph's vibration motor.
+The PCB is built around the rectangular nature of the HC-06 Bluetooth module - one of these modules is placed in the center of the PCB, allowing for an as-compact-as-possible footprint ideal for fitting in the VNP's discrete insole body (see Step 2).
+Just above the HC-06 module lies the ATtiny 412 circuit and UPDI programing pins, as well as a cutout and mounting points for the telegraph's vibration motor.
 The entire PCB is designed to be mounted inside the VNP insole with M3 screws, and has been designed to maintain a large, shared surface area with the 3D printed insole to ensure the transferer of vibration from the telegraph.

 <center>